Controller scalability

 tridentctl install -n trident --enable-concurrency

-After enabling controller scalability, verify that the Trident controller is running with concurrency enabled by checking the controller pod logs:
+After you enable controller scalability, verify that the Trident controller runs with concurrency enabled.
+Check the controller pod logs:

 kubectl logs -n trident deploy/trident-controller | grep -i concurrency

-You should see a log entry indicating that concurrency is enabled.
+The output includes a log entry that confirms concurrency is enabled.

 -